 A 2012 Health Affairs study found that if all states were to implement BHPs, 1.8 million fewer adults would churn between Medicaid and QHPs each year.
 To address the problem of churn, New York’s BHP eligibility is determined annually.
 That means BHP enrollees aren’t subject to churning between Medicaid, the BHP, and private health plans based on income fluctuations during the year.

 At least eight states were considering implementing a BHP in 2015, although Minnesota was the only state that moved ahead with their plans.
-New York joined Minnesota in offering a BHP starting in 2016.
-In late 2015, HHS issued proposed guidelines for determining federal payments to states that wished to operate BHPs in 2017 and 2018, and states had until May 2016 to submit proposals to HHS.
-But none did so; New York and Minnesota continue to be the only states with BHPs.
+New York joined Minnesota in offering a BHP starting in 2016, but no other states have followed suit.

 The ACA requires states that operate a BHP to coordinate BHP eligibility and enrollment with Medicaid, CHIP (Children’s Health Insurance Plan), and QHPs in the exchange, but states are given plenty of leeway in designing their BHPs within the basic guidelines established by HHS.
 States can create BHPs that contract with Medicaid managed care organizations and jointly administer BHPs with Medicaid, effectively creating seamless coverage for everyone under 200 percent of poverty level, with continuity of benefits and providers.
 States also have the option of combining BHP risk pools with exchange risk pools in order to avoid destabilization of the private market that might occur if too many people were shifted to a separate BHP risk pool.